Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 #### Fetch records with a query

 Querying options are based on the [Sift.js](https://github.com/Fliplet/sift.js) operators, which mimic MongoDB querying operators.
-Here's the supported operators:
+Here are the supported operators from Sift.js:

   - `$in`, `$nin`, `$exists`, `$gte`, `$gt`, `$lte`, `$lt`, `$eq`, `$ne`, `$iLike`, `$mod`, `$all`, `$and`, `$or`, `$nor`, `$not`, `$size`, `$type`, `$regex`, `$elemMatch`